-Combining music, acrobatic dance, theater and bright costumes, the Chinese Opera makes the narrative of stories based on historic past and on the Chinese folklore.
+Combining music, acrobatic dance, theater, and bright costumes, Chinese Opera creates the narrative of stories based on the historic past and Chinese folklore.

-In abstract and symbolic body movements, rich in dramatic contents, the comedians, the singers, the dancers, the clowns and the acrobats embody characters of the heroic, divine and animal old Chinese legends world, often staged in warlike performances.
-The traditional make-ups, close to the mask, and the elaborate costumes allow a well educated public to identify without hesitating the characters.
+Through the use of abstract and symbolic body movements, rich dramatic content and storytelling, comedy, singing, dancing, clowns, and acrobatics, the actors on stage are able to embody characters of the heroic, divine, and animals from the old Chinese legend worlds, often staged in warlike performances.
+Traditional make-up, close to the mask, and elaborate costumes allow a well-educated public to identify with the story and its characters without hesitation.

-The main opera is the one of Beijing; there are also main troupes in Tianjin in the north, Shanghai in the south, as well as Taiwan.
+The main opera group in China today is found in Beijing; there are also main troupes in Tianjin in the north, Shanghai in the south, as well as Taiwan.
 The Beijing Opera is so respected that on November 16, 2010, it was inscribed on UNESCO’s World Intangible Cultural Heritages List.

-In China, this art form was known under various names according to the period and place.
-The first Chinese name was formed by a combination of the names of the major melodies Xipi and Erhuang, it was called Pihuang.
-Further to a greater popularity, its name became Jingxi or Jingju, who anchors the origins in the former capital Jing, and the character of presentation turned to, Xi.
+In history, this art form was known under various names according to the period and place.
+The first Chinese name was formed by a combination of the names of the major melodies Xipi and Erhuang; it was called Pihuang.
+Later into the operas’ popularity, its name became Jingxi or Jingju, which name is anchored in the former capital Jing and the character of “presentation” which is Xi.

-From 1927 until 1949, Beijing was identified under the name of Beiping, and the Beijing Opera was then acknowledged under the name of Pingxi or Pingju to confirm the change.
-Finally, with the establishment of the People's Republic of China, the name of the capital reverted to Beijing and the official name of Beijing theatre in Mainland China was established as Jingju.
+From 1927 until 1949, Beijing was known as Beiping, and the Beijing Opera was then acknowledged under the name of Pingxi or Pingju to confirm the name change.
+Later with the establishment of the People's Republic of China, the name of the capital reverted back to Beijing and the official name of Beijing theater in mainland China was reestablished as Jingju.

 In 1828, several famous Hubei troupes arrived in Beijing and performed jointly with Anhui troupes.
 The combination gradually formed Beijing opera's melodies.